Sexual Violence

 First of all, please know that what happened to you isn’t your fault.
 Anyone can be a victim of assault: whether you are a woman, man, transgender, intersex, or non-binary, gay, lesbian, bisexual, pansexual, asexual, or straight, no one asks for or deserves to be sexually assaulted.

-You may be feeling frightened, angry, confused and that’s okay.
-There isn’t a right or wrong way to feel after a rape.
+You may be feeling frightened, angry, and confused.
+Your feelings are valid and there isn’t a right or wrong way to feel after a rape.
 You may have questions for yourself or you may be looking for answers for a loved one.
 Below you’ll find information and support.
-If you wish to speak to someone immediately, please call the DOVES Program at 1-866-953-6837 24 hours a day, 7 days a week to speak to an advocate.
+If you wish to speak to someone immediately, please call our 24-hour Helpline at 866-95-DOVES or text us at 515-599-6620.

 WHAT IS SEXUAL ASSAULT?